Internal Auditing 201:

 This timely, one-day CPE training seminar is designed for the internal auditor moving up to a team leadership position and others who have to create and lead small audit teams.

-The cost of this internal audit training seminar is $495.00 for the first attendee from a single organization.
+The cost of this internal audit training seminar is $495.00 per attendee.

 Each attendee will receive 8 Auditing CPE Hours (YB).
 A certificate of completion will be provided.

 Program Level of Understanding: Basic

 CPE Credits: 8, based on 50 minutes of instruction per hour

 - Attendees will understand how an audit is conducted

 - Attendees will learn how to identify risks

 - Attendees will learn how to evaluate and document internal controls